Luidog/node-red-contrib-filemaker/README.md

 ## Globals Node

-The globals node will set global record values for the current FileMaker session.
+The globals node will set global record field values for the current FileMaker session.
 The globals node will use `msg.payload.data` to set global fields.

 ### Globals Illustration